-In general, market research takes an approach towards understanding purchasing behaviors within industries and markets, while researching consumer preferences around types of products and services.
-The language and messaging used to market and sell is highly dependent on demographic data and user preferences and addresses common questions such as determining if there is a demand for the product in the market, who is predisposed to buying it, and the best tactics for targeting the right audience.
+In general, market research takes an approach toward understanding purchasing behaviors within industries and markets, while researching consumer preferences around types of products and services.
+The language and messaging used to market and sell are highly dependent on demographic data and user preferences and address common questions such as determining if there is a demand for the product in the market, who is predisposed to buying it, and the best tactics for targeting the right audience.
 Market research takes a more direct approach to sell what your company offers or intends to.

 Market research focuses on answering questions like: